Stacked glass payment cards with a dinar symbol, archway silhouette, and Iraqi flag

 The Kurdistan Region (Erbil and Sulaymaniyah) has the best card acceptance in Iraq.
 Visa and Mastercard work at hotels (Rotana Erbil, Divan Erbil, Grand Millennium Sulaymaniyah), shopping malls (Family Mall, Majidi Mall in Erbil, City Star Mall in Sulaymaniyah), and upscale restaurants.

 Baghdad has growing acceptance at hotels (Baghdad Hotel, Al-Rashid Hotel), restaurants in Karada and Mansour districts, and shopping centers (Al-Mansour Mall, Baghdad Mall).
-Apple Pay and Google Pay work through international issuers for online transactions.
+Apple Pay and Google Pay may work where a foreign issuer provisions the card to the wallet, for online and NFC payments, but Iraq's everyday payment ecosystem stays built on Qi Card, ZainCash, FastPay, and cash.

 Cash (USD and IQD) dominates Iraq's economy.
 Qi Card (the most widely used electronic payment card), ZainCash (mobile wallet by Zain Iraq), and FastPay handle digital payments, but acceptance is limited compared to cash.
 Outside Baghdad and the Kurdistan Region, card acceptance is minimal.
 Basra has some hotel and mall acceptance, but Mosul, Najaf, Karbala, and other cities are overwhelmingly cash economies.